Ricky Nelson in 1959 (AP Photo)

 As the '70s began, Nelson embraced a new sound, becoming a pioneer of the country rock movement.
 His 1972 track "Garden Party" was another Top 10 song for Nelson, and once again he was No. 1 with Adult Contemporary listeners.

-"Garden Party" was Ricky Nelson's final No. 1 hit, though he continued to perform.
-In 1985, Nelson and his band were on tour, traveling to a show in Dallas, when their plane crashed two miles short of the landing strip.
+"Garden Party" was Nelson's final No. 1 hit, though he continued to perform.
+On Dec.
+31, 1985, Nelson and his band were on tour, traveling to a show in Dallas, when their plane crashed two miles short of the landing strip.
 Nelson, his fiancée and all of his bandmates were killed.
 Only the pilots escaped.

 Written by Linnea Crowther.
 Find her on Google+.